"Salomé" song lyrics by U2

 Check out Down all the Day's lyrics as well!

 Blow Down Your House was released by Irish Rockers U2 to celebrate the 20th Anniversary of their classic album, Achtung Baby.
-The song was from the recording sessions of that album.
-It was released as part of a super dooper reissue of Actung Baby.
+The song was from the recording sessions of that album but to that point never shared with the world.

 You've been along this road so many times